-Click the LDAP Groups tab.
+Click the Identity Provider Groups tab.

-- Select the LDAP group that you want to assign to this role and click Assign LDAP Group. - 5.
+- 4. Select the identity provider group that you want to assign to this role and click Assign Identity Provider Group. - 5.
 To save the changes click Save Changes.

-When you assign an LDAP group to a role, any user from that group can then log in to the console.
+When you assign an identity provider group to a role, any user from that group can then log in to the console.
 Only those users who actually log in will be provisioned with accounts and thus end up in the list of operators.
 This avoids the creation of unnecessary accounts.
 Operators are granted the highest privileges resulting from the sum of all their roles and permissions.
 For instance, if a user has access to computer set A and sites X from role 1, and computer set B and sites Y from role 2, they will have permissions for Sites X and Y across both computer sets A and B.

 Chapter 4.
-Enabling SAML V2.0 authentication for LDAP operators
+Enabling SAML V2.0 authentication for identity provider operators

-Starting from Version 9.5.5, BigFix supports SAML V2.0 authentication via LDAP-backed SAML identity providers.
+BigFix supports SAML V2.0 authentication via LDAP-backed SAML identity providers.